ZWPlayer Method Description

 |---|---|---|---|

-Provides a complete danmaku interaction interface, including input danmaku, emoticons, danmaku settings and on/off switches.
-Reusing this UI can save time from "reinventing the wheel", highly recommended.
+- Provides a complete Danmaku interaction interface, including input, emojis, Danmaku settings, and toggling.
+Reusing this UI saves time on “reinventing the wheel” and is highly recommended.

-Adopts independent UI component design, can be flexibly deployed at any position on the page
+- Adopts an independent UI component design, allowing flexible deployment anywhere on the page

-Avoids display issues caused by insufficient player container space
+- Avoids display issues caused by insufficient space in the player container

-Supports style customization, convenient for integration with different page styles
+- Supports style customization for easy integration with different page styles

 Detailed Description:

-If parentId is omitted or does not exist, the danmaku control bar will be created inside the player main control toolbar.
-If the player main control bar space is too small, the danmaku input control bar will not be displayed.
+parentIdis omitted or does not exist, the Danmaku toolbar will be created inside the player’s main control toolbar.
+If the space in the main control bar is too small, the Danmaku input toolbar will not be displayed. - The Danmaku toolbar already has the class

 4. Subtitles